awvis/Unity_HTCVive_Beginners_Scene/README.md

-# Unity HTC Vive Beginner Scene
+# Unity HTC Vive Beginners Scene

 Boiler plate for all beginners with HTC Vive and Unity.